 2. Address the interviewer

 Ideally, you have the direct email address of the interviewer or hiring manager.
-It is better to send the thank you email directly to this person than to a general company inbox.
+It’s better to send the thank you email directly to this person than to a general company inbox.

 Even if you don’t have a direct email address, note the interviewer’s name in the subject line.
 Use their name in the greeting of the email body as well.